AtmanActive/MIDI-Transport2Keys/README.md

+> [!NOTE]
-There is a newer, more efficient AutoHotKey-v2 version of this app, focused solely on input-audio-device-muting/umuting here:
+> There is a newer, more efficient AutoHotKey-v2 version of this app.
+>
+> Focused solely on input-audio-device-muting/umuting:
 [MIDI-Transport-to-Mute](https://github.com/AtmanActive/MIDI-Transport-to-Mute).